Vyrnexis/Welcome-app/README.md

 ./install.sh
 ```

-Upon running the script, you will be presented with a menu:
+Running the script, you will be presented with a menu:
 1. **Install from pre-compiled binary**: Installs the existing binary directly without needing the Go toolchain.
 2. **Compile from source and install**: Automatically builds a stripped, optimized Go binary and installs it.